‘I have to help,’ says sailor who rescued migrants at sea

 Cale Foy had just started hiking with his wife and three kids as they do every Sunday when he noticed what he thought was an abandoned fishing vessel approaching the rocky, wind-swept San Diego coastline as 5-to-8-foot (1.5-2.4-meter) waves were crashing.

-A moment later a wave slammed the boat and Foy saw it hit the rocks, and then people tossed into the rough sea.
-About a minute later, he could see the boat was in pieces.
+A moment later a wave slammed the boat and Foy saw it hit the rocks.
+Then he spotted people tossed into the rough sea before the vessel broke into pieces.

 “All of a sudden we see people jumping into the waves and on top of the rocks and it was: ‘I have to be there.
 I have to help,'" Foy said.